 Typography can enhance or hinder your brand experience.
 If things are too cluttered, indecipherable, or overwhelming, you’re only doing yourself a disservice.
 This is often an issue for online content, and it is one of the easiest ways to turn people off.

-To ensure your typography is always legible, try this clever test as recommended by lettering artist Jessica Hische:
+The Fix: To ensure your typography is always legible, try this clever test as recommended by lettering artist Jessica Hische:

 For more tips on selecting the right font pairings, see our guide to find the right typography for your brand

 Much like designing a piecemeal brand identity with no cohesion, brands are also guilty of lacking a proper design system.
 It’s not just about the parts; it’s about how they go together.

 The Fix: Is there an intuitive hierarchy?
 Can people navigate your content easily?
 Designate the proper order of content, including headers, subheaders, body copy, images, blurbs, etc.